 output:

-Note: Using ‘ls -n’ option will list the UID (User ID) and GID (Group ID) of all the files and directory one per line.
+Note: Using the 'ls -n' option will list the UID (User ID) and GID (Group ID) of all the files and directory as one per line.
 In the above example you can see a normal user and group (UID and GID) has 1000 whereas the root UID and GID has 0.

 # ls -r